LBreda/NodeAtacAPI/README.md

 object on the second parameter.
 The response object is a `string` in the format `Y-m-d H:i:s`.

+###getNewsCategories
+`atac.getNewsCategories` is a wrapper for the undocumented news.Categorie endpoint.

+It will return an list of the available news categories, and the number of the news contained in each category.

+It needs only one parameter: the API key.

+It returns a "error" boolean on the first parameter, and the response object on the second parameter.
+The response object is an array of dictionaries in this format:

+* `int id_categoria`: Category ID
+* `string nome`: Category name
+* `int conteggio`: Number of news in the category

+###getNewsFirstPage
+`atac.getNewsFirstPage` is a wrapper for the undocumented news.PrimaPagina endpoint.

+It will return a list of the main news.

+It needs only one parameter: the API key.

+It returns a "error" boolean on the first parameter, and the response object on the second parameter.
+The response object is an array of dictionaries in this format:

+* `int id_news`: News item id
+* `int id_categoria`: Category ID
+* `string titolo`: News title
+* `string contenuto`: News content
+* `date data_pubblicazione`: Publishing date

+###getNewsCategoriesForSingleNews
+`atac.getNewsCategoriesForSingleNews` is a wrapper for the undocumented news.CategorieNews endpoint.

+It will return an list of the categories in which a single news is published.

+It needs two parameters: the API key and the News Item id.

+It returns a "error" boolean on the first parameter, and the response object on the second parameter.
+The response object is an array of dictionaries in this format:

+* `int id_categoria`: Category ID
+* `string nome_categoria`: Category name

+###getNewsByCategory
+`atac.getNewsByCategory` is a wrapper for the undocumented news.PerCategoria endpoint.

+It will return a list of news for a single category.

+It needs two parameters: the API key and a Category id.

+It returns a "error" boolean on the first parameter, and the response object on the second parameter.
+The response object is an array of dictionaries in this format:

+* `int id_news`: News item id
+* `int id_categoria`: Category ID
+* `string titolo`: News title
+* `string contenuto`: News content
+* `date data_pubblicazione`: Publishing date

+###getNewsSingle
+`atac.getNewsSingle` is a wrapper for the undocumented news.Singola endpoint.

+It will return a single detailed news.

+It needs two parameters: the API key and a Category id.

+It returns a "error" boolean on the first parameter, and the response object on the second parameter.
+The response object is a dictionary in this format:

+* `int id_news`: News item id
+* `int id_categoria`: Category ID
+* `string titolo`: News title
+* `string contenuto`: News content
+* `date data_pubblicazione`: Publishing date
+* `int prec`: Previous News ID
+* `int succ`: Next News ID

+###getNewsAll
+`atac.getNewsByCategory` is a wrapper for the undocumented news.Tutte endpoint.

+It will return a list of all the news.

+It needs only one parameter: the API key.

+It returns a "error" boolean on the first parameter, and the response object on the second parameter.
+The response object is an array of dictionaries in this format:

+* `int id_news`: News item id
+* `int id_categoria`: Category ID
+* `string titolo`: News title
+* `string contenuto`: News content
+* `date data_pubblicazione`: Publishing date

 To Do
 -----
 * Support for the `paline.PalinaLinee`, `paline.Veicolo` and